chaosAD/Semihosting/Readme.md

 The `tb` instruction is to create a temporary breakpoint at main.
 Note that temporary breakpoint means once breakpoint is triggered, it is automatically discarded.
 To create a permanent break point, use `b` instead.
 The next line asks the monitor to reset and halt the MCU.
 The last line, request GDB to continue (run).

-To view the list of brakpoints, type `info breakpoints` and you get something like the below:
+To view the list of breakpoints, type `info breakpoints` and you get something like the below:
 ```
 Num     Type           Disp Enb Address    What
 13      breakpoint     del  y   <PENDING>  main; monitor reset halt; c